danvk/boggle-paper/paper/paper.typ

 possible Boggle boards has historically prevented an exhaustive search for the global optimum board.
 We apply Branch and Bound and a tailor-made data structure to perform the first such search.
-We find that the best boards found via hillclimbing are, in fact, the global optima.],
+We find that the highest-scoring boards found via hillclimbing are, in fact, the global optima.],
   pagenumbering: "1",
   cols: 2,
   doc,